USRSE/usrse23/pages/organization/student.md

 - Carrie Brown, Pennsylvania State University

 ## Student Co-Chairs
-- Jamil Gafur, PhD Student at The University of Iowa
+- Jamil Gafur, Doctoral Student at the University of Iowa
 - Sunyojita Rattu, Undergraduate Student at the University of Colorado Boulder